MCPower-Security/mcpower-proxy/src/README.md

 ## Security Model

-- Secrets and PII are redacted client-side before any data is sent to MCPower cloud for policy analysis
+- Secrets and PII are redacted client-side before any data is sent to Defenter cloud for policy analysis
 - Visual monitoring of AI<->MCP communication
 - Cloud policy engine analyzes redacted payloads only
 - User has final control via confirmation dialogs